 Types of Capital Goods

-Machinery and other manufacturing equipment are examples of [capital goods], but they are not permanently fixed assets.
+Machinery and other manufacturing equipment are examples, but they are not permanently fixed assets.

 The industrial electronics sector produces a vast range of capital products.